 Pour the custard into a jug or bowl, cover the surface with clingfilm and leave to cool.
-You can also watch how to make custard by clicking on our Cookery School Video on the right.
+You can also watch how to make custard in our Cookery School Video.
 To assemble the trifle, tip the bowl from side to side to make sure all the Madeira has soaked into the sponges, the peel and slice the bananas.

 Then scatter the raspberries over the sponges and press them down with a fork to release their juices then scatter the bananas over the raspberries.
 Now pour the custard all over.
 Finally whip the cream till thick, spoon it over and spread it around, and scatter the almonds over it all.

 Cover the bowl with clingfilm and chill until needed

 You will also need a Delia Online Little Gem 'Sauce' Pan (heavy gauge aluminium) or similar.
 A 1.75 litre capacity trifle bowl